evchambers/evchambers/README.md

 Certified The Carpentires instructor

-Fellow of the Higher Education Adademy
+Fellow of the Higher Education Adademy (FHEA)